 The Mt.
 Fuji climbing season is usually from early July to September 10th.
 The exact date the mountain opens to climbers may vary depending on amount of snow remaining.

-Submitting a climbing plan is great all round - if you encounter any trouble during your climb, it will be easier to search for you.
+Submitting a climbing plan is great all around - if you encounter any trouble during your climb, it will be easier to search for you.
 It can also be a good opportunity to make sure your climbing plan is reasonable.

 The Fuji Climbing Season Summer Climate

 Summer is the season for climbing Mt.
 Fuji.
-However, although it is the most suitable season of the year for climbing, there are very few spots with shade, and there is a risk for heat stroke depending on route and location.
+However, although it is the most suitable season of the year for climbing, there are very few spots with shade, and there is a risk for heatstroke depending on route and location.

 On the other hand, higher altitudes mean lower temperatures.
 Be mindful of your clothing.
 Avoid those that do not retain heat.
 It is best to prepare winter clothing.

-Another thing to beware of is lightning, which frequently occurs on Mt.
-Fuji in the summer.
-It is not uncommon for the weather to change suddenly and for lightning to appear.
 If a typhoon is near, winds can be so strong they can knock you off your feet.
 In these situations, whatever you do, please stop climbing.
-Not only do the strong winds increase the chances of falling rocks, but temperatures can drop so low, it can result in hypothermia.
+Not only do the strong winds increase the chances of falling rocks, but temperatures can drop so low, they can result in hypothermia.

 Beware of Climate Changes: Spring and Autumn Seasons